Carrying passengers and loads on your motorcycle

 • wear suitable weatherproof protective clothing

-• sit on the motorbike facing forwards
+• sit on the motorcycle facing forwards

 • keep both feet on the footrests